NinoPotrkac/NinoPotrkac.github.io/index.md

 <img src="images/z2.png?raw=true"/>
 <img src="images/z3.png?raw=true"/>

 <p> the project I'm currently working on.
 Since I'm an archery judge and a programmer, I was some flaws in our 3D archery competitions and I decided to make an AR application that would be helpful.
-I also implemented a quit with the rules of the competition because I saw that a lot of people don't. </p>
+I also implemented a quit with the rules of the competition because I saw that a lot of people don't.
+<br> All models were 3D scaned by me</p>

 ---